 Three more divisions have opened: one to support customers in Southern California and Southern Nevada, one for our customers in the Southwest and the other to support our U.S. Military customers world-wide.

 Headquarters in Oakland, California was the responsibility of Bill Curtis from 1946 until 1988.
 Upon his death in 2005 he was serving as Chairman of the Board and was still acting as Secretary of the Corporation.
 His son, Paul Curtis, is President and CEO of the company.
 Oakland continues as the home office site.

 Jeff Curtis, a great grandson of Pop Curtis is currently Vice President of Operations and Customer Service, while Roger Curtis, also a great grandson of Pop Curtis, is currently Vice President of Marketing and Administration.

 Three more additions to the L.N.
 Curtis & sons’ family have been the business operations of ECMS, Firefighters Bookstore, and Curtis Blue Line.
 ECMS performs ensemble care and maintenance for emergency responders from six operational centers strategically located throughout the West.
 Firefighters Bookstore services emergency responders on a world-wide basis with educational and training services.
 Curtis Blue Line services law enforcement agencies and their members from six operational centers located in the West.

-In recognition of the longstanding customer base, a new Trademark has been established for L.N.
+In recognition of the longstanding customer base, a Trademark was established for L.N.
 Curtis & sons: Tools for Heroes®.
 The mission of providing safe, reliable and effective tools for the heroes that we rely on has not changed since 1929.
 Through the dedicated service of loyal team members (many who have served the company for multiple decades and through multiple generations of their family), the company is a highly regarded provider of the services and equipment that first responders rely on to help them perform their duties safely.